 One of the most famous street foods in Taiwan is an oyster omelette (also known as a Teochew omelette).
 If you don’t want to try one, watch how they make so many at one time as it is really interesting.

-Tips and Information you need to know before visiting a night market in Taiwan
+Tips and Information before visiting a night market in Taiwan

 Basic Mandarin phrases you might find useful

 The main languages spoken in Taiwan especially at the night markets are Chinese and Taiwanese.
 Mostly the older generation will speak Taiwanese while the younger generation prefers to speak Chinese.
 English is not frequently used by the locals.

 The official language of Taiwan is Mandarin Chinese and I learnt some basic Chinese words when I was there.
 It is amazing how far a few basic words and a smile can get you.
 Here are some useful Mandarin phrases that you may find useful:

 - Hello = ni hau 你好